Teachers Should Know Copyright From Wrong

 Know what you can—and can’t—download for the classroom.

-As tech-savvy teachers integrate more multimedia work into their classroom, they also face a thorny question: Who owns the visual, audio, and moving images they download and pop into their presentations?
-Get that answer wrong, and you may get dinged with a hefty fine.
+As tech-savvy teachers integrate more multimedia work into their classrooms, they also face a thorny question: Who owns the visual, audio, and moving images they download and pop into their presentations?
+Get the answer wrong, and you may get dinged with a hefty fine.

-It's a concept with increasing importance in the modern classroom.
+It’s a concept with increasing importance in the modern classroom.
 Students weaned on tech are demanding more in terms of riveting class material.
-Consequently, teachers are scouring online sources looking for video, audio, snips, clips, and Web sites they can add to their presentation -- anything to capture and hold their students' attention.
+Consequently, teachers are scouring online sources looking for video and audio clips they can add to presentations—anything to capture and hold their students’ attention.

 Seems simple, but there’s a catch.
 “Fair use in the educational setting is defined more broadly but does not encompass all uses,” warns Ensign.

 Ensign recommends that every school and school district create and enforce a copyright usage policy that is very clear about what is allowable for classroom use.
 One easy out: linking.
-Ensign says he doesn't paste copyrighted material into his lessons and course plans -- he links to it.
-Commenting on a quoted passage is also fair use, as blogs do.
+Ensign says he doesn’t paste copyrighted material into his lessons and course plans—he links to it.
+Commenting on a quoted passage, as blogs do, is also fair use.

-Yet another approach is provided by Smart Technologies, a company that has teamed up with centuries-old publisher Cambridge University Press to offer the Global Grid for Learning, consisting of more than a million pieces of copyright-cleared digital information.
-These include copyright-cleared images, video clips, audio files, text documents, and learning objects ready for teachers to incorporate into their lessons.
+Yet another approach is provided by Smart Technologies, a company that has teamed up with Cambridge University Press to offer the Global Grid for Learning, which consists of more than a million pieces of copyright-cleared digital information.
+These include images, video clips, audio files, text documents, and learning objects ready for teachers to incorporate into their lessons.